 There are seven songs on the album which, for the day, meant it was a double LP of vinyl.
 Just to be clear, the classic line-up for the band at this point was as follows: Holger Czukay, Michael Karoli, Jaki Liebezeit, Irmin Schmidt, and Damo Suzuki.

 The latter was by far the youngest, being over a decade the junior of the rest of them (plus, you know, he’s Japanese compared to his German peers).
-He’s 67 now and still touring, in case you wondered!
+He’s still touring, in case you wondered!